Skip to main content

 Source Configuration

-In Linking, define field relationships:
+In Binding, define field relationships:

 Linking Configuration

-Then configure Prioritization:
+Then configure Priorities:

 Prioritization Configuration